dorssel/usbipd-win/README.md

 - For now, only USB devices with so called *bulk* endpoints work (USB flash drives, FTDI USB-to-serial, etc.).

+More information can be found on the [wiki](https://github.com/dorssel/usbipd-win/wiki).

 ## How it works

 The software glues together the UsbIp network protocol (as implemented by the Linux kernel) and the USB drivers.